 As I did last time, I’m not taking issue with any particular selection or ranking of Pitchfork brain trust, again echoing my pal Crescent’s credo that states, “Tearing down is a snooze.”
 Instead, I humbly offer an addendum, just a few more cuts that I believe are worthy of inclusion on the list.
 As before, I reserve my selections to bands and performers who are not represented elsewhere on the Pitchfork list, with one kinda-sorta exception to that rule.
 In alphabetical order by artist, I present these twenty-one songs for your consideration:

 Tori Amos, “God” (1994).
-Grunge and hip hop and boy bands and Disney stars grads who upended pop: sure, that’s the story of the nineteen-nineties.
+Grunge and hip hop and boy bands and Disney star grads who upended pop: sure, that’s the story of the nineteen-nineties.
 But Tori Amos absolutely owned the era, too.
 Each of her four proper studio albums released during the nineties is fantastic.
 Consider the provocative “God,” a single from sophomore outing Under the Pink, a first among a lot of Amos tracks that are more or less equals.

 Neneh Cherry, “Buddy X” (1992).
-Critics knocked each other for the privilege of being the person who offered the most effusive praise for the supposed innovations to be found on The Miseducation of Lauryn Hill, but I don’t hear much on it that Neneh Cherry didn’t do bolder and better five years earlier on the standout album Homebrew.
+Critics knocked each other down for the privilege of being the person who offered the most effusive praise for the supposed innovations to be found on The Miseducation of Lauryn Hill, but I don’t hear much on it that Neneh Cherry didn’t do bolder and better five years earlier on the standout album Homebrew.
 “Buddy X,” aimed a philandering cad, spits fire.

 Fatboy Slim, “The Rockafeller Skank” (1998).
 I mean, come on.
 Isn’t this the precise sound of a certain, pretty vital slice of nineteen-nineties electro-pop?